CabernetOgygiaVillaBanquet/team5-section005-finalproject/README.md

 ```

 This application provides a platform for documenting machine protocols, projects, and events.
 Users can upload files to contribute to the documentation repository, while administrators can review and manage these contributions.

+# Members
+1. Nicolas Cholin
+2. Batex Bafika
+3. Bekassyl Adenov
+4. Rofig Ashumov
+5. Ayman Saifan

+# Problem Description:
+LabCyber requires an IT solution to streamline their documentation process, specifically for machine
+protocol documentation, and to seamlessly integrate with their Git repository.

 ## Getting Started